mlavi/hugo/content/post/calm.io-recap/calm.io-demystifying-continuous-integration-delivery-and-deployment.md

   * How to bring up a set of new resources, each with the proper build or existing artifacts, and configured to work together?
   * Can it be accomplished with configuration management or other methods?
 How about handling dynamic configuration management?
 * Application Orchestration:
-  * How do insure that the order of each resource/artifact dependencies are satisfied to bring up the application as a whole? i.e.: the back end services must be ready before the business tier logic can start to connect to them and so on throughout the application before testing can start!
+  * How do insure that the order of each resource/artifact dependencies are satisfied to bring up the application as a whole? *i.e.:* the back end services must be ready before the business tier logic can start to connect to them and so on throughout the application before testing can start!
 * Application Integration Testing:
   * Functional unit tests exercise a feature on a build artifact in isolation, can you retest the application features on the whole system?
   * Does your integration testing include performance, scale, and security testing?

 When an organization provides answers to the above, it can create an ephemeral test environments for application integration testing on deployed build artifacts.
 The application integration tests can be optimized into tests which exercise a small set of critical features and transactions throughout the entire application life cycle in order to consume as little time as possible for the next generation, ad hoc CI process.

 This is how a DevOps approach can enable next generation continuous integration: not only are broken builds eliminated, but we can achieve a minimal set of software quality and deployability through automated application integration testing.
-Application orchestration and deployability are true examples of the blending of DEVelopment and OPerationS together.
+Application orchestration and deployability are true examples of the blending of __DEV__elopment and __OP__eration__S__ together.

 Testing is a diverse area and the scope of performance, security, longevity testing can only follow and build on application integration testing: they are often omitted or performed manually and represent other areas ripe for automation.

 Continuous delivery is the deployment of a fully orchestrated application instance for application integration testing and we will reuse this methodology for continuous deployment.

-Continuous Deployment
+# Continuous Delivery and Continuous Deployment #

 What is the difference between Continuous Delivery and Continuous Deployment?
 Ideally, very little except for test scope and destination.